93million/certcache/docs/Configure challenges.md

 The benefits for the standalone DNS plugin:

+  * can generate wildcard certificates
-  * simple - just create a CNAME record to vaildate a domain.
-No API or Certbot plugins required
+  * simple - just create a CNAME record to vaildate a domain
-  * unified method of validation that works with every DNS provider
+  * works with every DNS provider - no special certbot plugin required
-  * domain owners can delegate ability to CertCache users to generate certificates without giving away DNS API credentials
+  * domain owners can delegate ability to generate certificates for subdomains without giving away DNS API credentials

-The drawbacks:

-  * you have to create a CNAME entry for each domain you want to create certificates for.
-This is something that can be done automatically by a Certbot DNS plugin.

-The drawback may not be such a hassle - you could generate a wildcards certificate (eg. `*.example.com`) which can be used with unlimited subdomains.
+If you want to create certificates for many different domains without creating CNAME records for each of them, then [using a DNS provider plugin](#other-certbot-dns-plugins) might be a more suited approach

 #### Configuring DNS for the standalone DNS-01 challenge